 King’s is a diverse church made up of many nations.
 We believe God has called us to serve not just our local community but the nations beyond.
 King’s and its members have links with churches in Romania, China, DRC, South Africa and Zimbabwe.
-Over the last few years, King’s and River of Life Church in Harare, Zimbabwe have been developing an exciting church-to-church partnership.
+Since 2015 King’s and River of Life Church in Harare, Zimbabwe have been developing an exciting church-to-church partnership.

-River of Life is led by Scott Marques and he and Steve Tibbert, who have known and worked with one another for a number of years, have visited and spoken at one another’s churches several times.
-As well as leading River of Life, Scott oversees many other churches across Zimbabwe and southern Africa in his role as leader of the DNA group of churches, part of the Newfrontiers family.
+River of Life is led by Scott Marques and he and Steve Tibbert have visited and spoken at one another’s churches several times.
+As well as leading River of Life, Scott oversees many other churches across Zimbabwe and southern Africa in his role as leader of the Disciple Nations (DNa) group of churches, part of the Newfrontiers family.

 The story so far

 A lot has happened since 2015.
 Highlights include:

 - In 2016 we established the Zimbabwe Partnership Team at King’s.
 This team meets regularly to plan and pray for future partnerships in the areas of business, health and education.

 - Also in 2016, a group from King’s travelled to Zimbabwe to learn about the context and to visit some of the community outreach projects run by the church, including a pre-school based in a women’s high security prison and the Ebenezer farming project.
 Following this visit, King’s raised an amazing £35,000 to go towards housing and transport needs at Ebenezer.